Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 What I want to do is to work on untested ideas.

-Many of introverts might be so sensitive that they got stimulated more than extroverts.
+Many of introverts might be so sensitive.
+They got stimulated more than extroverts under the same amount of stimulation.

 Stimulation includes body languages, facial expressions, tone of voice, silence between conversations or an atmosphere around a person or in a group, which make introverts need more time to be cleared out when they are affected by those stuffs.

-Sometimes she failed, sometimes she succeeded in finding a sequence of ingenuity.
+Sometimes she failed, other times she succeeded in finding a sequence of ingenuity.

 It might be one of the luckiest moments for her to have chances to test her popped-up ideas.